Ten Shots at Building AI

 One liner: LLM optimization for enterprises

-Inspiration: I made the difficult decision to go to business school for a few reasons.
+Inspiration: I made the difficult decision to uproot from NYC and go to business school for a few reasons.
 First, I wanted to move away from building fintech webapps and become the CEO of a startup.
 Second, I saw the efficacy of GitHub copilot and wanted to move away from building software as my core competency.
 Finally, I wanted to shift my career focus towards the only industries I thought mattered on any meaningful timescale, AI and energy.
-MIT seemed to be the only university for an engineer at heart with a top business school program, and I'm glad I made the leap.
+MIT was the only university for an engineer at heart with a top business school program, and I'm glad I made the leap.

 In January of 2024, MIT's Schwarzman College of Computing released a writing competition on the future of computing, and I took that as an opportunity to dive deep on the intersection of AI and energy.
 My essay, "Compute Will Flood the World", didn't win a cash prize, but it did spark what would become Max Compute Co.
-At this point I'd built a few AI projects and had done research on AI's energy consumption so I knew two things to be true: using AI models was extremely expensive, but also extremely resource intensive.
-But not all models are created equally, and the rise of small models led to my building MCC.
+At this point I'd built a few AI projects and had done research on AI's energy consumption so I knew two things to be true: using AI models was costly for companies, but also extremely resource intensive for the planet.
+However, not all models are created equally, and the rise of small models led to us building MCC.

-Our product was a middleware proxy for developers to route LLM requests to the smallest, cheapest, and most environmentally friendly but best model to solve a user's query.
+Our product was a middleware proxy for developers to route LLM requests to the smallest, cheapest, and most environmentally friendly model best suited to solve a user's query.
 It was great for companies to save money, reduce latency, and improve reliability, and as a side benefit was great for the planet to save energy.

 After planning out heuristics for building this sort of router and starting to talk with new companies, we built the prototype at an AGI House hackathon on MIT campus and came in 2nd.
 We won 5k in free Lambda credits!

 Status: Unfortunately for Max Compute Co., the AI landscape had shifted below us.
+When we started out, there weren't any "prompt routers."
 By the time we won the 100k prize, 5+ competitors had launched.
-Potential enterprise customers either wanted to partner with a single AI company directly, not route between several.
+Potential enterprise customers mostly wanted to partner with a single AI company directly, not route between several.
 An open source solution looked like the winner.
 And most importantly, Tim and I had different priorities.
 Despite some positive, external validation from the MIT 100k, we didn't see a way to make this business work and decided to part ways.

 Project 5: Promptly